CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/02-Create-HostPool.md

  **B.** **Host Pool Type –** Defines the type of host pool.

    - Host pool type: **Pooled**

 > **Note:** Host Pools are of 2 types: Pooled and Personal.
 >  - **Pooled**, where session hosts can accept connections from any user authorized to an app group within the host pool.
 >  - **Personal**, where each session host is assigned to individual users.

    - Load Balancing Algorithm: **Breadth First**

-     seerat
 > **Note:** Load Balancing Algorithm is of two types: *Breadth-first* and *Depth-first*.
 >  - **Breadth-first** load balancing allows you to evenly distribute user sessions across the session hosts in a host pool.
 >  - **Depth-first** load balancing allows you to saturate a session host with user sessions in a host pool.

    - Max session Limit: **5**

-   >**Note:** Max session Limit limits the simultaneous number of users on the same session host.
+> **Note:** Max session Limit limits the simultaneous number of users on the same session host.

    - Then click on **Next:Virtual Machines**.